 - See a clip from Fade (2019)

-Your favorite classes at Trinity Rep – now online!
+Your favorite classes for students and adults at Trinity Rep – now online!
 All classes meet virtually and students must have access to the internet as well as audio and visual capabilities.
+Registration is open now for fall classes.

 - Teachers and parents, looking for tools to engage your students while at home?
 Try our Educational Resources page.